malcalevak/wp-slimbox2/readme.txt

 2. Option to control which pages to load the script on.<br />
 3. Expanded and easier to use settings management.<br />

-Recent Changes in v0.9.6:<br />
+Recent Changes in v0.9.7:<br />
-1. Addition of rudimentary German/Deutsch localization.<br />
+1. Addition of farbtastic overlay color select.<br />
-2. CSS fix to prevent image tiling in Safari.<br />
-3. Switch from wp-blog-header to wp-load, may resolve issue on certain servers that fail to properly serve dynamic JS and CSS.<br />

 == Installation ==